Chest, Lungs & Breathing

 If your child has a bad cough, it’s important to recognise it early.
 A long lasting wet cough can lead to the development of lung diseases such as bronchiectasis.

 Croup is a viral illness in young children which causes narrowing of the upper airways.
-Croup is often a mild illness but can quickly become serious, so do not hesitate to get medical help.
+Croup is often a mild illness but can quickly become serious, so don't hesitate to get medical help.

-Some babies will need home oxygen to help with their breathing.
+Some pēpi (babies) will need home oxygen to help with their breathing.

 An oximetry test measures the amount of oxygen in the blood and can be used to assess your child's breathing during sleep.